rohancragg/blog-notes/docs/misc/git-bash.md

 echo "source ~/bash_completion.d/kubectl" >> ~/.bashrc
 ```

-!!! info
+??? info "What is Kubectl?"
-    **What is Kubectl?**
+    [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) is a command line tool for controlling Kubernetes clusters.

-    Kubectl is a command line tool for controlling Kubernetes clusters.
+    For Azure Kubernetes Service (AKS) users, the [Kubectl CLI tool can be installed using the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az-aks-install-cli) using the command `az aks install-cli`

 #### Docker